 Psychosomatic ailments

-Psychosomatic ailments can be triggered by experiences that we refuse to clear or store in our bodies because we don’t know how to deal with them.
+Psychosomatic ailments can be triggered by experiences we refuse to clear or store in our bodies because we don’t know how to deal with them.

 Speaking about the memories